Conquer Corsica: A Beginner’s Guide to the GR20 (Route Info, Tips & What to Expect)

 Stage 8: Petra Piana to Onda

-Distance: 10 kilometers
+Distance: 10 km

-Elevation Loss/Gain: + 500 m / – 900 m
+Elevation Gain/Loss: +500 m / –900 m

-Average Time to Hike: 5 hours
+Average Time: 5 hours

 The eighth stage can be taken on in two different ways.
 You can either head up high along the ridge route, or drop into the valley.
 The valley will be a safe option when the weather is being tricky, but the ridge will give you even more eagle’s eye views of the island below.